Justice League: JLA (1996–2006)

 The cancellation of the aforementioned spin-off books prompted DC to revamp the League as a single team in a single title.
 A new Justice League of America was launched in a September 1996 miniseries Justice League: A Midsummer's Nightmare by Mark Waid and Fabian Nicieza, which returned to the classic cast.
 In 1997, DC Comics launched a new book titled JLA.
 Grant Morrison wrote JLA for the first four years, and they gave the book an epic feel by making the Justice League an allegory for a pantheon of gods, and in their stories they regularly fought villains who threatened the entire world or even the entire cosmos.
 The ongoing series began its monthly run in January 1997, and concluded in April 2006 after 126 issues.

 This series utilized a "back-to-basics" approach by shifting the focus back on the team's original and most famous seven members (or their successors): Superman, Batman, Wonder Woman, Aquaman, the Flash (Wally West), Green Lantern (Kyle Rayner), and the Martian Manhunter.
 Additionally, the team received a new headquarters, the "Watchtower", based on the Moon.
 JLA quickly became DC's best-selling title, a position it enjoyed on and off for several years.

 Volume 2 (2006–2011)

-The Justice League books more or less continued the trend set by the JLA era: world-shaking threats with epic stakes, with a focus on plot over character development, and strong tie-ins to all the company's crossover events.
+The Justice League books continued the trend set by the JLA era: world-shaking threats with epic stakes, with a focus on plot over character development, and strong tie-ins to all the company's crossover events.
 In 2006, DC began an ongoing comic series titled Justice League of America (vol. 2).